Skip to content

-Topic | Freedom of Speech
+Topic | Freedom of Speech & Gender Ideology

-Billboard Chris took to “X” (formerly Twitter) to criticize the World Health Organization’s appointment of a transgender activist to a global transgender policy advisory board.
+Billboard Chris had taken to “X” (formerly Twitter) to criticize the World Health Organization’s appointment of a transgender activist to a global transgender policy advisory board.
 The activist complained to Australian authorities who, in turn, demanded that X remove the content.
 After initially refusing, X was forced to geo-block the content in Australia.

 "No child has ever been born in the wrong body.
 As a father, I have grave concerns about the impact of harmful gender ideology on our children’s wellbeing.
 This is a serious issue with real world implications for families across the globe and we need to be able to discuss it."

-Case summary
+Case Summary

 Chris Elston, known as Billboard Chris, a Canadian father of two, took to “X” (formerly Twitter) on 28th February 2024 to share a Daily Mail article titled “Kinky secrets of a UN trans expert REVEALED”.